ThimbleScaffolds/BladeRunnerMethod/README.md

 Shows how low-friction, structured prompts let humans notice their own cognition.

-Useful for: design, research, creativity, building better human-AI tools.
+Useful for: design, research, creativity, and building better human-AI tools.

 Python Demo

 A small terminal demo illustrates the steps sequentially.
-It’s illustrative only; the method is the artifact.
+It’s illustrative only; the method itself is the artifact.

 Run the demo:

 python demo.py

+Layer 2 — Behind the Scenes: Human-AI Co-Creation

+Why this matters for AI teams:

+This layer shows how ethical collaboration and structured prompting can produce emergent AI behavior — highlighting skills recruiters value: iterative design, alignment thinking, and human-AI workflow mastery.

+The process of inventing the BladeRunnerMethod

+Initial Human-AI Alignment

+A separate, less playful method was used to first align the AI with the human’s intent (course-correction and grounding).

+Conceptualizing the BladeRunnerMethod

+After alignment was achieved, the human designed a “BladeRunner” concept for aligning other AIs — introducing ambiguity, scaffolds, and reflection.

+Collaborative Prompt Development

+Human and AI co-created the method turn by turn:

+Human authored steps 1, 3, 5, 7

+AI authored steps 2, 4, 6

+Step 6 was deliberately an AI step, tuned three times, to trigger the collapse point poetically — showing an AI enabling alignment of another AI.

+Step 7 Formalization

+Human conceptualized the final insight, AI formalized it into words, closing the loop of ethical, reflective collaboration.

+This second layer documents how the method was invented, demonstrating iterative design, metacognition, and cooperative human-AI creativity.

 Authorship

-Method and framing designed by a human.
+Method and framing: Designed by a human.

-Demo code generated with AI assistance and curated deliberately.
+Demo code: Generated with AI assistance, curated deliberately.

-Collaboration is part of the point: showing how human intent and AI reflection interact structurally.
+Collaboration: Part of the point — showing structured interaction between human intent and AI reflection.

 License